gschorno/valdr/README.md

 <script>

-  // initialize all elements of class 'valdr' with default or element data values like so -
+  // initialize all elements of class 'valdr' with default or
+  // inline element data values like so -

   //valdr.init();